Nonabelian Hodge theory for stacks and a stacky P=W conjecture: The Betti side

 is obtained by taking hypercohomology of a morphism

 Each $\DTS^{\Betti}_{1,n'}$ is a simple perverse sheaf, while the morphism $\oplus$ is finite, so that the only support of the LHS of \eqref{LAL} is given by

 In particular, the supports of the LHS and RHS of \eqref{LAL} are different, and so the morphism \eqref{LAL} is zero.
-This completes the proof of the $g=1$ version of Conjecture \ref{Freeg}. \smallbreak For Conjecture \ref{BCI}, we recall that for all $r\geq 1$ there is a canonical isomorphism
+This completes the proof of the $g=1$ version of Conjecture \ref{Freeg}. \smallbreak For Conjecture \ref{BCI}, we recall that for all $r\geq 1$ there is an isomorphism

 where $\zeta_r$ is a primitive $r$th root of unity, and $C$ is the cyclic permutation matrix.
 So there are canonical isomorphisms

 and

 as required (comparing with \eqref{gen1g}).